 Almost every organization needs somebody to keep records.
-A Boy Scout troop is no exception.
+A Scouts BSA Troop is no exception.
 The Scribe is a youth member of the troop who records the minutes of the Patrol Leaders’ Council (PLC) and works with the Troop Committee Secretary and Advancement Chair.

 The description and requirements below are an example.
 Adjust them as necessary to meet the needs of your troop.
 The printable copy also includes a self evaluation form for the position.

 Printable copy of Scribe Description and Self Evaluation